Sports video game

-A sports video game is a video game that simulates the practice of sports.
-Most sports have been recreated with video games, including team sports, track and field, extreme sports, and combat sports.
-Some games emphasize playing the sport (such as EA Sports FC, eFootball, EA Sports F1, EA Sports WRC, NBA 2K and TopSpin 2K25), whilst others emphasize strategy and sport management (such as Football Manager and Out of the Park Baseball).
+A sports video game is a video game whose gameplay centers around simulation of sports activities, including team sports, track and field, shooting sports, extreme sports and combat sports.
+Some games emphasize playing the sport (such as EA Sports FC, eFootball, EA Sports F1, EA Sports WRC, NBA 2K and TopSpin 2K25) and is competitive just like real-world tournaments, whilst others emphasize strategy and sport management (such as Football Manager and Out of the Park Baseball).
 Some, such as Need for Speed, Arch Rivals and Punch-Out!!, satirize the sport for comic effect.

-This genre has been popular throughout the history of video games and is competitive, just like real-world sports.
+The sports game genre is one of the oldest video game genres and has been popular throughout the history of video games.
 A number of game series feature the names and characteristics of real teams and players, and are updated annually to reflect real-world changes.
-The sports genre is one of the oldest genres in gaming history.